 Seaman, Jr., William

 William Seaman is Professor Emeritus and a founding member of Fisheries and Aquatic Sciences at the University of Florida.
 Dr. Seaman’s research and technology transfer emphasis has been on coastal fishes, habitats and fisheries.
-He has contributed to developing the scientific basis for design of artificial reefs, their responsible use in fisheries and ecosystem management, and multi-disciplinary evaluation of their performance, worldwide.
+He has contributed to developing the scientific basis for design of purpose-built (“artificial”) reefs, their responsible use in fisheries and ecosystem management, and multi-disciplinary evaluation of their performance, worldwide.
 He established and taught for 10 years UF’s first fishery science course.
-Seaman was an invited organizer and lecturer for the European Union-sponsored short course “Design and Management of Artificial Reefs for Fisheries,” attended by 28 professionals from 13 countries, in Zaragoza, Spain (May 2007), the first such program in the world.
+Seaman was an invited organizer and lecturer for the European Union-sponsored short course “Design and Management of Artificial Reefs for Fisheries,” attended by professionals from 13 countries, the first such program in the world.
 He has been an invited speaker at nine international fishery-related conferences since 2000.
+His monograph “Structure in the Sea: The Science, Technology and Effects of Purpose-built Reefs and Related Surfaces” (Elsevier, 349 pages, profusely illustrated) was published in 2022. it is a worldwide review of both intentional human-made reefs and also the role of secondary reefs from marine infrastructure, and includes treatment of global ocean change.
+See https://www.elsevier.com/books/structure-in-the-sea/seaman/978-0-12-823425-9.

 Additional service to the University of Florida included associate directorship of the Florida Sea Grant College Program (until 2006), with responsibility for extensive grantmaking and managing statewide research, education and extension aimed at sustainable conservation and use of coastal and ocean resources (see www.flseagrant.org).
 He founded the Florida Marine Biotechnology Summit series, the only forum of its kind in the nation, and chaired the first five events.
-He has served on review panels for the National Science Foundation and is a former editor of the North American Journal of Fisheries Management.
+He has served on review panels for the National Science Foundation and is a former editor of the North American Journal of Fisheries Management, and chaired the AFS best paper awards committee.
 He has authored 90 publications.
+See extended biodata here.

 Note to Students: